profandyfield/discovr/README.md

 * **social_anxiety**: fictitious (I think) data about whether social anxiety symptoms are specific to social anxiety.
 For details execute `?social_anxiety`.
 * **social_media**: fictitious data about the effects of social media on grammar.
 For details execute `?social_media`.
 * **soya**: fictitious data about the effects of eating soya on sperm count.
 For details execute `?soya`.
+* **speed_date**: Fictitious data related to the extent to which interest in dating someone is affected by their looks, personality or the dating strategy they adopt.
+For details execute `?speed_date`.
 * **stalker**: fictitious data about therapy for stalking.
 For details execute `?stalker`.
 * **students**: I can't even remember what this data file contains.
 For details execute `?student`.
 * **superhero**: fictitious data about whether wearing different superhero costumes leads to more severe physical injuries.
 For details execute `?superhero`.